park-jaeseob/test/fe_examples/Fe_Ex01_Oring.md

 ### 4.3 only plastic
 Since plastic deformation without elastic deformation could not be simulated in abaqus, the elastic modulus was set to be large so that it entered the area of plastic deformation as quickly as possible.
 Plastic property values are as above.
 (Young's Modulus=10000000, Poisson's Ratio=0.3)

-Example Abaqus files are located in [```inps/Ex01_Oring/Oring_pl.inp```](inps/Ex01_Oring/Oring_pl.inp).
+Example Abaqus file is located in [```inps/Ex01_Oring/Oring_pl.inp```](inps/Ex01_Oring/Oring_pl.inp).

 <img src="images/Ex01_Oring/Oring_pl.gif" alt ="drawing" width="200">